 VR staff must consult with the VR Manager prior to requesting review and approval by the medical director.

+VR staff must send any required reviews or approvals to the appropriate state optical consultant for eye surgeries, treatments, or procedures.

 State Ophthalmology Consultants

-The state ophthalmology consultants are ophthalmologists and retinal specialists and surgeons.
-Ophthalmological and surgical questions are directed to their attention.
+The state ophthalmology consultants are ophthalmologists.
+VR staff must direct ophthalmological and surgical questions to their attention.

 State Optometric Consultants